Chrispinus-Langat/library1/README.md

 Searching for books containing the term "Scott".

-Borrowing "The Great Gatsby" and "To Kill a Mockingbird" by a user named "John Doe".
+Borrowing "The River and the Source" and "To Kill a Mockingbird" by a user named "Chris".

 Returning "To Kill a Mockingbird".